TheGasMan2/create-biomechanical/README.md

 Future updates will expand functionality with new golems, station upgrades, and more biomechanical creations to revolutionize your Create mod experience!

-Join the discord for mor updates: https://discord.com/invite/Gz9SHZTGT7
+Join the discord for more updates: https://discord.com/invite/Gz9SHZTGT7